 Also, lack of a container tracking system increases labor costs.
-First, it requires a time-intensive manual tracking process.
+First, it requires a manual tracking process, which wastes time.
 Plus, you’ll pay to have a backup supply on hand to compensate for missing or late containers.
-If these RTIs are not currently listed in a tracking system, why not?

 Thus, a system to track the return of RTIs produces significant cost-savings.
 Once a tracking system is in place, a decrease in shrinkage is within reach.
+If these RTIs are not currently listed in a tracking system, why not?

 It may seem complicated to develop a system for returnable container management.
 But, technology can make the job easier.

 An RFID tag consists of a tiny chip and antenna called an integrated circuit.
 This tag may also be part of a label attached to or inserted in containers such as bins & pallets.

 Container tracking using RFID collects real-time data including location, status, condition and cost.
 Regular reporting can reveal any loss that’s not accounted for.

 Discovering the cause becomes a much easier task, saving labor and inventory costs.
 Plus, it aids in preventing future losses by highlighting areas for improvement.